meditationstuff/protocol_1/index.md

 > in that priority order

 Overall, overall, \[sic] top priority is not (just) muscular/&#8203;respiratory but also mental/&#8203;emotional/&#8203;attentional/&#8203;"awareness-al" relaxation (--> perhaps, wellbeing/&#8203;ease/&#8203;balance, rather), including as much "omni-directional 'anti-'relaxation (energy, tone, arousal, alertness, doing, attending, aware-ing, letting-go-ing, surrendering, breath...)," as/&#8203;when needed to facilitate that relaxation (well not "anti-" because synergistic; or, say, "balancing" though that's too separating and still oppositional, and etc.... situationally-complementary?).
 (So, let go of the diaphragm thing if it gets weird, and just consider breathing as a whole gestalt; or, let go of breathing entirely, except perhaps intermittently or as needed, and, etc.)

 \*

+* (It's ok to drift into and out of or allow or help out weird theta and delta states, sleepy and drowsy states, hypnogogia, retreat from the sense doors, stuff like that.
+Being seated without use of a backrest can be the perfect balance between relaxed and alert while that kind of stuff is going on, on and off.
+Don't be afraid to lean back or watch youtube or lay down, too, as always.)
+* Scratch notes: "autonomic safety pendulation" ; "respiratory safety pendulation" ; alertness/&#8203;arousal/&#8203;calmness balancing ; "deep autonomic liminally true cognitive preflective reflective" with respect to all of that
+* Breath might get fast, jerky, might want to squeeze or stop a bunch, including throat, jaw, tongue stuff.
+Consciousness might want to get really weird.
+Sort of want to manage when not felt safe and sort of ease into and allow when safe.
+Sort of self-ish unravels from within, from the inside out when safe enough to open up and to find one's way in.

+\*